waikato-datamining/image-dataset-converter/README.md

 ## Class listers

-The *llm-dataset-converter* uses the *class lister registry* provided by the [seppl](https://github.com/waikato-datamining/seppl) library.
+The *image-dataset-converter* uses the *class lister registry* provided by the [seppl](https://github.com/waikato-datamining/seppl) library.

 Each module defines a function, typically called `list_classes` that returns